-- WHAT ARE THEY FOR: These 1 3/8-inch nails are the ideal size for assembling frames securely.
+These 1 3/8-inch nails are the ideal size for assembling frames securely.
 Designed to be hand driven with a hammer instead of a nail gun.
-The head on each nail helps to drive the top bar and bottom bars of each frame into the side bars.
+The head-on each nail helps to drive the top bar and bottom bars of each frame into the sidebars.

-- HOW MANY DO I NEED?: How many nails you need is dependant on how you assemble your frames and how many frames you need.
+How many nails you need is dependent on how you assemble your frames and how many frames you need.
 For one frame with these nails, you will need at least 4 nails and 8 nails at the most.

-- BEST PRACTICES: We highly recommend using wood glue when assembling bee frames.
-Even with the best nails, frames can come apart easily and it can be a huge mess to try and put them back together when the bees have already built comb.
+We highly recommend using wood glue when assembling bee frames.
+Even with the best nails, frames can come apart easily and it can be a huge mess to try and put them back together when the bees have already built a comb.
 This is the glue that we recommend for assembling both frames and boxes; it is what we use and you won't be disappointed with it.
-We find that with the addition of this glue, you will only need 4 nails to assemble a single frame.
+We find that with the addition of this glue, you will only need four nails to assemble a single frame.

 Looking for nails to assemble boxes with?
 These are what you need.